Electrolyte Imbalance + Normal Ranges and Disturbances for Common Electrolytes

 Hyperkalaemia, a serum potassium greater than 5.0 mmol/L, may be caused by excessive intake, tissue damage from burns or trauma, medicines such as potassium sparing diuretics, and most commonly, renal failure.

 Magnesium, or Mg, is another element that has a strong effect on muscle contractions.
 The normal plasma range for magnesium is 0.70 to 0.95 mmol/L.

 Hypomagnesaemia, or a decreased plasma magnesium level, may be caused by decreased intake or increased loss of magnesium.
 Clinical signs include confusion, irritability, delirium, muscle tremors and tachyarrhythmias.

-Hypermagnesaemia is when the level of magnesium in the blood is above the normal range.
+Hypermagnesaemiais when the level of magnesium in the blood is above the normal range.
 Fortunately, this is uncommon.
-Symptoms include poor reflexes, low blood pressure, respiratory depression, and cardiac arrest.
-This is usually caused by the excessive administration of magnesium and lithium therapy, often in the presence of renal failure.
+Symptoms include poor reflexes, low blood pressure, respiratory depression and cardiac arrest.
+It is usually caused by the excessive administration of magnesium and lithium therapy, often in the presence of renal failure.

 Calcium, or Ca, is an important element in the body as it helps to control nerve impulses, muscle contractions and has a role in clotting.
 The serum calcium range should be between 2.20 to 2.55 mmol/L when normal.

 Hypocalcaemia, the presence of low serum calcium levels in the blood, is relatively rare because the bones always act as a reservoir for this electrolyte.
 However, parathyroid disease, vitamin D deficiency, septic shock and acute pancreatitis can cause this problem.
 Some symptoms include tetany (involuntary muscle contraction), mental changes and decreased cardiac output.